trinker/sentimentr/README.md

 ***Do valence shifters really matter?***

-> Well valence shifters affect the polarize word.
+> Well valence shifters affect the polarize words.
 In the case of
 > *negators* and *adversative conjunctions* the entire sentiment of the
 > clause may be reversed or overruled.
 So if valence occur fairly
 > frequently a simple dictionary lookup may not be modeling the